mmctl/easycrypt-ext/README.md

-   Add the following snippet to your initialization file, which will install and configure [Cape](https://github.com/minad/cape), [Tempel](https://github.com/minad/tempel), and [Avy](https://github.com/abo-abo/avy) the next time Emacs launches.
-If you don't want a certain package, simply remove its `use-package` block.
-Although these packages are quite configurable, their defaults should be fine for most use cases.
+   Add the following snippet to your initialization file, which will install and configure [Cape](https://github.com/minad/cape), [Tempel](https://github.com/minad/tempel), and [Avy](https://github.com/abo-abo/avy) the next time Emacs launches.[^11] Although these packages are quite configurable, their defaults should be fine for most use cases.
 For configuration options and ideas, see the package repositories (linked in the comments) or [Tips and Tricks](#tips-and-tricks).

+[^11]: Technically, these packages are already installed automatically with EasyCrypt Ext, so separate `use-package` statements with `:ensure t` are not strictly necessary.
+We still include them here for consistency.

     ```emacs-lisp
     ;; Cape (keyword completion)